iamharryliu/vigilant-broccoli/snippets/progress.md

 2024-04-05 - coding - Ran a basic hello world cron script with FlyIO server.
 2024-04-16 - coding - Build a chatbot.
 2024-04-20 - coding - Run production ready cron script on FlyIO server.
 2024-04-23 - cooking - First sourdough bread attempt.
+Didn't rise as much as it should have.
+Better start or let rest longer?
+2024-04-24 - cooking - First time cooking salmon.
+It got a tad bit dring leaving in oven after baking.